Advanced Research Topics in E-Business (2025 Fall)

 • Literature survey.

-• To prove that the research problem (validation of the system of hypotheses) is new.
+• To prove that the research problem (validation of the statement of the system of hypotheses) is new.
 No one else did it before.

 • Act as the basis for the development of the system of hypotheses (i.e. conceptual model).

-• Statement of hypothesis, i.e. the system of hypotheses or equivalently the conceptual model.
+• Statement of the hypothesis, i.e. the system of hypotheses or equivalently the conceptual model.

 • Proof of correctness (equi. validation) - Research method design.